iobaidat/DDoShield-IoT/README.md

 docker exec -it emu2 bash
 ```

-Then open the C&C Server:
+Then open the C&C console:
 ```bash
 telnet localhost
 # Credentials: